DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

 Amputated toe.
-Nurse cleaning the amputated big toe of a 60 year old man with type 2 diabetes mellitus, five days after it was amputated.
+Nurse dressing the amputated big toe of a 60 year old man with type 2 diabetes mellitus, five days after it was amputated.
 The toe had gangrene (localised tissue death) resulting from an ulcer, which necessitated amputation to prevent spreading.
 An ulcer is an open sore that does not heal and may turn necrotic.
 Type 2 diabetes results from the body's resistance to the hormone insulin, which regulates blood sugar levels.
 It can lead to neuropathy (nerve damage) and peripheral vascular disease, both risk factors for the development of ulcers.
 For the toe before amputation, see images M165/355 and M165/356.

 Model release available.
 Property release not required.